cbrown5/cbrown5.github.io/_posts/2016-12-03-r2r-workshop.md

 You can run the computer programs for spatial planning interactively.
 However, in this case we had to ask the locals about where the pristine catchments were and where their drinking water came from.
 We also learned that one large catchment with intact forest on the south-coast had now been largely sold into logging concessions.
 Sadly, my earlier modelling had identified this very catchment as a major contributor to sedimentation to reefs if it was logged.

 Despite the technical simplicity of our approach, we did use many of the principles for conservation planning I had learned over the years.
-So our knowledge of the science was helpful.
+So science did underpin our advice.

 For instance, we encouraged community members to identify and protect drinking water catchments – WCS has some evidence that typhoid outbreaks after cyclones are worsened in logged catchments.